rook/rook/Documentation/CRDs/specification.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>A list of DNS names in which bucket can be accessed via virtual host path.
-These names need to valid according RFC-1123.
+<p>A list of DNS host names on which object store gateways will accept client S3 connections.
-Each domain requires wildcard support like ingress loadbalancer.
+When specified, object store gateways will reject client S3 connections to hostnames that are not present in this list, so include all endpoints.
+The object store&rsquo;s advertiseEndpoint and Kubernetes service endpoint, plus CephObjectZone
+<code>customEndpoints</code> are automatically added to the list but may be set here again if desired.
+Each DNS name must be valid according RFC-1123.
-Do not include the wildcard itself in the list of hostnames (e.g. use &ldquo;mystore.example.com&rdquo; instead of &ldquo;*.mystore.example.com&rdquo;).
+If the DNS name corresponds to an endpoint with DNS wildcard support, do not include the wildcard itself in the list of hostnames.
-Add all hostnames including user-created Kubernetes Service endpoints to the list.
-CephObjectStore Service Endpoints and CephObjectZone customEndpoints are automatically added to the list.
+E.g., use &ldquo;mystore.example.com&rdquo; instead of &ldquo;*.mystore.example.com&rdquo;.
 The feature is supported only for Ceph v18 and later versions.</p>
 </td>
 </tr>